Silence Is Death

 An additional point is that raising a ruckus around this issue—like raising a ruckus around any human rights issue—gets you thrown in jail.
 And African jails are not places you want to spend lots of time.
 People have a way of disappearing.

-Thorne: So what can churches such as yours, or other black churches in the United States, do that might be of any help?
+ET: So what can churches such as yours, or other black churches in the United States, do that might be of any help?

-Rivers: Number one, there is a considerable amount of good work being done by very courageous activists in Zimbabwe, in South Africa, in Kampala, Uganda.
+ER: Number one, there is a considerable amount of good work being done by very courageous activists in Zimbabwe, in South Africa, in Kampala, Uganda.
 They, and their work, need and deserve our moral, spiritual, and material support.
 We also need to confront the political and cultural issue squarely, by challenging the cultural norms that rationalize and justify male promiscuity.

-Thorne: But what can churches do specifically?
+ET: But what can churches do specifically?
 You've suggested that the African church is in a precarious position because of these contextual political factors.
 I'm wondering about the role, for example, of black churches in the United States.
 What can they do?

-Rivers: I see three main tasks: public education, political advocacy, and humanitarian assistance.
+ER: I see three main tasks: public education, political advocacy, and humanitarian assistance.
 On education: The black church in the United States has the legitimacy, the political clout, the access to information, and access to the levers of power that are needed to educate the government about this issue.
 In addition, black churches have the status and power to begin educating public opinion about how we are witnessing the virtual destruction of a people as a result of a plague that is as horrible as anything we have known in modern history.

 On political advocacy: The black church in the United States is in a unique position as a political actor to influence American foreign, economic, and development policy by working as advocates.
 Because of their prominence and legitimacy in the most powerful country in the world, black churches are uniquely positioned to serve as advocates for the needs and interests of millions of orphans-for an entire sub—Saharan region of a continent where we have extraordinarily high infection rates.
 Churches should advocate on behalf of these women, these children, this region of the world: Not just inform government and the American people, but develop and promote constructive political solutions.